marsop/presentation-actor-systems-with-akka-net/presentation/english.md

 ### Actor System

-- Reference to the Akka.NET Framework
+- Reference to the `Akka.NET` Framework
 - Manages the lifetime of the actors
-- Context for the actors
+- `Context` for the actors
-- It is a "heavy" object! (create 1 per app)
+- Creates 🔝 actors

 ```csharp